Quincy Institute for Responsible Statecraft: Reception

-Because of the Quincy Institute's advocacy for equal and peaceful relations between the United States and other countries, some writers have argued that the agenda of the institute is in line with the Trump administration's foreign policy on some issues, such as negotiating with North Korea, but has a different approach from the Trump administration on others, such as US involvement in the war in Yemen.
+Some writers have argued that the agenda of the institute is in line with the Trump administration's foreign policy on some issues, such as negotiating with North Korea, but has a different approach from the Trump administration on others, such as US involvement in the war in Yemen.

 Writing in Survival, the journal of the International Institute for Strategic Studies, Daniel Deudney and John Ikenberry criticized the "restraints" that the Quincy Institute advocates for as "misplaced and inadequate".
 Deudney and Ikenberry argue that liberal internationalism would offer a more historically effective basis for institution-based restraint, than transactional agreements between states supported by the geopolitical restraint school.

-In January 2020, a Republican US senator, Tom Cotton, accused the institute of antisemitism, calling it an "isolationist, blame America First money pit for so-called scholars who've written that American foreign policy could be fixed if only it were rid of the malign influence of Jewish money."
+In January 2020, Republican US senator Tom Cotton accused the institute of antisemitism, calling it an "isolationist, blame America First money pit for so-called scholars who've written that American foreign policy could be fixed if only it were rid of the malign influence of Jewish money."
 Quincy president Andrew Bacevich described Cotton's claim as absurd.
-The Jerusalem Post noted that many of its fellows are controversial: Lawrence Wilkerson for his views on what he called the "Jewish lobby", Stephen Walt and John Mearsheimer for their account of what they call an "Israel lobby",and Chas Freeman for his controversial "Israel lobby" statements and calling American Jews a "fifth column" for Israel.
-The Post reported that "Eugene Kontorovich, a professor of law at George Mason University, told the Free Beacon that many Quincy scholars have singled out Jews and Israel."
+The Jerusalem Post has also described many of its fellows as controversial: Lawrence Wilkerson for his views on what he called the "Jewish lobby" and Chas Freeman for what The Jerusalem Post describes as "controversial" statements about the Israel lobby and calling American Jews a "fifth column" for Israel.

-Aris Roussinos of UnHerd called the think tank "isolationist".

-According to an April 2021 article in the conservative Jewish online magazine Tablet, two Quincy Institute's non-resident fellows rejected the argument that the persecution of Uyghurs in China amounts to a genocide.